arturmpinho/Dusty-Lantern/testing.md

 ### UX
 #### User stories:
 * I want to see second-hand articles of my interest
-In order to meet this user story, I have decided to implement the filtering functionality and the sorting based on different criterias.
+In order to meet this user story, I have decided to implement the filtering functionality and the sorting based on different criteria.

-Both functionalities are working porperly, which gives any user the ability of filtering and sorting between all the auctions according to their likes.
+Both functionalities are working properly, which gives any user the ability of filtering and sorting between all the auctions according to their likes.

 * I want to place bids on auctions of my interest
 This user story is tackled on the auction detail page where the user has the ability of placing the bids on the auctions of interest.